 Deploy the sample labeling tool

-The Form Recognizer sample labeling tool is an application that provides a simple user interface (UI), which you can use to manually label forms (documents) for the purpose of supervised learning.
+The Form Recognizer sample labeling tool is an application that provides a simple user interface (UI), which you can use to manually label forms (documents) for supervised learning.
 In this article, we'll provide links and instructions that teach you how to:

 - Run the sample labeling tool locally